namastack/namastack-outbox/README.md

 ### Outbox Pattern

 1. **Transactional Write**: Events are saved to the outbox table in the same transaction as your domain changes
+2. **Hash-based Partitioning**: Each event is assigned to a partition based on its aggregateId
+3. **Instance Coordination**: Partitions are automatically distributed among active instances
-2. **Background Processing**: A scheduler polls for unprocessed events
+4. **Background Processing**: A scheduler polls for unprocessed events in assigned partitions
-3. **Distributed Locking**: Only one instance processes events for each aggregate
-4. **Ordered Processing**: Events are processed in creation order per aggregate
+5. **Ordered Processing**: Events are processed in creation order per aggregate
-5. **Retry Logic**: Failed events are automatically retried with exponential backoff
+6. **Retry Logic**: Failed events are automatically retried with configurable policies

-### Distributed Locking
+### Hash-based Partitioning

-- Each aggregate gets its own lock to prevent concurrent processing
+- **Consistent Hashing**: Each aggregate maps to the same partition using MurmurHash3
-- Locks automatically expire and can be overtaken by other instances
-- Optimistic locking prevents race conditions during lock renewal
-- Lock-free processing for different aggregates enables horizontal scaling
+- **Fixed Partitions**: 256 partitions provide fine-grained load distribution
+- **Dynamic Assignment**: Partitions are automatically redistributed when instances join/leave
+- **Load Balancing**: Even distribution of partitions across all active instances

+### Instance Coordination

+- **Heartbeat System**: Instances send regular heartbeats to indicate they're alive
+- **Automatic Discovery**: New instances are automatically detected and included
+- **Failure Detection**: Stale instances are detected and their partitions redistributed
+- **Graceful Shutdown**: Instances can shutdown gracefully, releasing their partitions

 ### Reliability Guarantees

 ✅ **At-least-once delivery**: Events will be processed at least once
 ✅ **Ordering per aggregate**: Events for the same aggregate are processed in order
 ✅ **Failure recovery**: System failures don't result in lost events
-✅ **Scalability**: Multiple instances can process different aggregates concurrently
+✅ **Horizontal scalability**: Multiple instances process different partitions concurrently
+✅ **Automatic rebalancing**: Partitions are redistributed when instances change

 ## Testing

 The library is thoroughly tested with:

 - **Unit Tests**: All components with high coverage
-- **Integration Tests**: Real database and locking scenarios
+- **Integration Tests**: Real database and partitioning scenarios
 - **Concurrency Tests**: Race condition validation
 - **Performance Tests**: High-throughput scenarios